ronikobrosly/misc-articles/README.md

 Title | Summary | Year
 ---|---|---
 [An Engineer's Guide to Data Contracts - Part 1](https://mlops.community/an-engineers-guide-to-data-contracts-pt-1/) | Goes over a technical implementation of a data contract.
 Specifically, a CDC-based (Change Data Capture) implementation of Entity-based Data Contracts, covering contract definition, schema enforcement, and fulfillment. | 2022
+[Supercharge your data processing with DuckDB: Efficient & blazing fast SQL analytics in Pandas with DuckDB](https://medium.com/learning-sql/supercharge-your-data-processing-with-duckdb-cea907196704) | Have been wondering for a while what the point of DuckDB is given the modern cloud stack, but I misunderstood the point of it.
+It's great for when there are large local files you need to query, when pandas will typically choke.
+Article gives plenty of example code on its use. | 2022

 ## Deep Learning